 Let’s make it clear.
 Successful innovation can happen by accident.
 Experimental stumbling, failure, redesign, good execution of methodologies, and uniquely talented innovation individuals can make many things work, but it’s not efficient neither a strategic approach to innovation.
 It’s a pleasant surprise when it works, but is this something you want to take to your C-Level?

 Relying on random efforts is like risking an organization’s future success to a straight up roulette bet. — Jim Stikeleather, Former Chief Innovation Officer at Dell

 Especially the discovery phase is a very analytical and rational process.
 It is quantitatively driven, often research-based, and generally sequential in execution.

-In a later stage of designing solutions it is equally important have the qualitative, inspirational “ah ha!” moments.
+In a later stage of designing solutions, it is equally important to have the qualitative, inspirational “ah-ha!” moments.
 This model employs more divergent thinking: it is both creative and intuitive.

 Works of Brilliance Come From Great Processes, Not Great Ideas — Emre Soyer